preetiac/atchai-hugo/content/blog/2016-08-16-paging-doctor-bot.md

 Entering data into an app not only reminds you of your illness, it also feels cold and impersonal.
 No wonder it seems like work!
 We don’t want to spend time ‘working’ on our mobile devices.
 We use them for communication, information and entertainment.

-The [Quantified Self](http://www.livescience.com/39185-quantified-self-movement.html) (or life logging) movement is gaining momentum.
-It incorporates technology into personal data capture to improve one’s health and well-being.
+The [Quantified Self](http://www.livescience.com/39185-quantified-self-movement.html) (or life logging) movement incorporates technology into personal data capture to improve one’s health and well-being.
 Technologies (such as apps, GPS enabled devices and physical activity trackers) allow individuals to track all aspects of their daily lives, including their total activity, number of steps, food they eat, amount of sleep, heart rate, arousal, blood oxygen levels and mood.

 Users set goals for themselves, view their stats and even share progress on social media.
 It’s highly personal, highly engaging and has element of [gamification](http://yukaichou.com/gamification-examples/what-is-gamification/) to it which increases engagement by users.